fleetdm/fleet/articles/embracing-the-future-declarative-device-management.md

 DDM represents an important advancement in how we manage and understand software updates.
 It not only will streamline administrative tasks but also elevates the overall security, performance, and integrity of the devices Mac admins manage.

-## Seamless Transition from MDM to DDM
+## Seamless transition from MDM to DDM

 Transitioning from traditional MDM to DDM will be a challenge.
 However, DDM provides a smooth transition without causing disruption or leaving a management gap.
 This is achieved by allowing DDM to take over the management of already installed MDM profiles without the need to remove them.

 ## Fleet + osquery + DDM = 💗

 The innovations introduced with DDM, including the new software update process, represent a paradigm shift in device management.
-Fleet's MDM solution, powered by osquery, brilliantly complements these changes and offers a robust GitOps-driven management platform for Mac admins.
+Fleet's MDM solution, powered by osquery, complements these changes and offers a robust GitOps-driven management platform for Mac admins.

 As we continue to navigate this evolving landscape, we have tools that equip us better than ever to handle the challenges and complexities of modern device management.
 This new era presents opportunities for enhanced security, control, and efficiency in managing our devices.